Estimating the number of zeros of Dedekind zeta-functions: Proof of Theorem 1

 We consider a Dedekind zeta function $\z(s)$ and want to estimate $N_K(T)$.
 Let us first only consider $T\in\R$ such that $T$ is not the imaginary part of a $\z$-zero.
 In the case where $T$ is the ordinate of a $\z$-zero, set

 Now, notice that the non-trivial zeros of $\z$ are precisely the zeros of $\xi_K(s)=s(s-1)d_K^{s/2}\gamma_K(s)\z(s)$ and all zeros lie inside the critical strip with real part between $0$ and $1$.
-This function is holomorphic and thus we can apply the argument principle \cite[Lemma 7.1]{fischer/lieb} to compute the number of zeros.
+This function is holomorphic and thus we can apply the argument principle \cite[Lemma 7.1]{bib8} to compute the number of zeros.
 We have

 where $C$ is any contour that surrounds the rectangle $0\pm iT$, $1\pm iT$ in the counter clockwise direction.
-Let $d>\frac{1}{2}$ and define $C$ as the counter that connects the four points $\frac{1}{2}\pm d\pm iT$.
+Let $d>\frac{1}{2}$, which will be fixed later and define $C$ as the counter that connects the four points $\frac{1}{2}\pm d\pm iT$.
 Notice that by the functional equation \eqref{Functional equation} and the symmetry of the complex conjugate \eqref{contour integral lambda'/lambda} simplifies to

 where $C'$ is the path that starts at $s=\frac{1}{2}+d$, goes to $\frac{1}2+d+iT$ and then to $\frac{1}{2}+iT$.
 Because $\frac{1}{2}+d>1$, we may compute the first integral with \eqref{completed dedekind zeta} and the Dirichlet series for $\frac{\z'}{\z}(s)$.
 To this end we want to expand the integral by a copy where the real part is shifted by $d$ such that the entire integral is contained in the right half plane of absolute convergence.
 This shift enables us to apply an absolutely convergent sum involving the non-trivial $\z$-zeros to evaluate the integral.
-This approach is inspired by Turing's method \cite[Lemma 1]{turing}.
+This approach is inspired by Turing's method \cite[Lemma 1]{bib4}.
 We obtain

 where $E_1(f)$ is an operator given by